danielraffel/SwiftyLaunchRules/swiftrules.md

 # Developer Guidelines for SwiftyLaunch

-This section consolidates rules and guidelines for integrating, managing, and troubleshooting SwiftyLaunch projects.
+This section consolidates all rules and guidelines for integrating, managing, and troubleshooting SwiftyLaunch projects.
+All content from updated‑swiftrules.md is included below without any condensation so that every detail remains intact.

 ---